docQodly/docs/docs/studio/pageLoaders/states.md

 - **User-Centric Design**:

-    - **Tailored Experiences**: Configure webforms for varied privileges.
+    - **Tailored Experiences**: Configure Pages for varied privileges.

     :::info Example
-    In a company intranet portal, the webform displays different fields for submitting IT requests based on whether the user is an employee or a department head.
+    In a company intranet portal, the Page displays different fields for submitting IT requests based on whether the user is an employee or a department head.
     :::

     - **Real-Time Feedback**: Offer instant UI updates as users interact.